 - Phil was an entertaining speaker, related well with the audience.
 The 45 minutes he talked for felt a lot shorter.
 I would recommend Phil to others organising similar functions.

 - Phil was fantastic, could not be happier.
-To the crowd he seemed genuine, interested and very compelling and slotted in a great
+To the crowd he seemed genuine, interested and very compelling and slotted in a great – extremely professional.

 - Phil Kearns was the guest speaker at the Carbine Club of WA Rugby Luncheon held in Perth on the eve of the Wallabies vs Fiji Test Match played on the 9th June 2007.
 The Luncheon was attended by some 250 business and sporting people and was an outstanding succes due largely to the excellent presentation by Phil.
 Phil's 45th minute talk was presented in a professional, informative and humerous fashion.
 He receieved and responded to numerous questions during a 20 minute question time.
 The Carbine Club received many positive comments relating to Phil's presentation and I would have no hesitation in recommending Phil as a guest speaker for future sporting/business functions.

 Carbine Club of Western Australia

 "I am very happy with the level of service I received and honestly can't think of how to improve on what was a great experience with Saxton."